komunitin/komunitin-api/accounting/README.md

 The protocol may be extended with different types for the meta field, including encrypted content for better privacy.
 That will be relevant for external transfers.

 ### Transaction
 A transaction is the unit of change in the Accounting API.

 A transaction contains typically just one transfer, but servers may add additional transfers in a transaction to implement features such as taxes.
 All transfers in a transaction will be committed all or none atomically, and in the specified order.
+Transfers are encoded as a relationship that is always included.
+Transfers are not created nor updated using a separate endpoint, but using the custom [sideposting related resources](../jsonapi-profiles/sidepost.md) extension.

 A transaction may be in different states:
  - `new`: The transaction has been created and passed the automatic validations.